dswoulf/SUNYLA_midwinter_2022/README.md

 - Jupyter Tutorial (<https://www.tutorialspoint.com/jupyter/index.htm>)

 **Markup languages**

 - Markdown cheat sheet (<https://www.markdownguide.org/cheat-sheet/>)
 - A simple guide to LaTeX – step by step (<https://latex-tutorial.com/tutorials/>)
 - HTML tutorial (<https://www.w3schools.com/html/>)
 - CSS Tutorial (<https://www.w3schools.com/css/>)

+## Instructions to produce PDFs in .Rmd files

+*Prerequisites*: Have [pandoc](https://pandoc.org/installing.html) and LaTeX installed on your computer.
+LaTeX can be installed using the tinytex() package in RStudio or by going to <https://www.latex-project.org/get/>.

+1. Specify pdf_document in the header
+2. Have xml2 package installed in R. For other formats use the jsonlite package for JSON files or the yaml package for YAML files
+3. Create a new Rmarkdown file in RStudio.
+4. Load xml2 library using “library(xml2)”.
+Read in the XML file that’s being converted and access different elements using xml2 functions (https://xml2.r-lib.org/reference/index.html).
+5. Create the document being sure to include the markup.
+Knit, view the document, make changes and iterate until you’re happy.